SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 ---

-# 10. Validation Layer: Transformer-Based Classifier
+# 10. Transformer-Based Validation Layer

-## 10.1 Validation Layer Overview
+## 10.1 Validation Overview

 The transformer validation layer receives candidate entities from the rule-based extraction layer and classifies whether each candidate is clinically valid within its sentence context.
 This converts the pipeline from deterministic candidate generation into context-aware validated extraction.